bytefish/bytefish.de/blog/uploads_nancy.md

 You could easily write a large [module](https://github.com/NancyFx/Nancy/wiki/Exploring-the-nancy-module) to handle a file upload, but let's break everything down into useful parts.

-The uploaded file should get an identifier, so we don't override existing files and use the identifier to obtain it.
+The result of a file upload is an identifier.
+We don't use the given filename, so we don't override existing files.

 ```csharp
 namespace FileUploadSample.Infrastructure.Upload